opengeospatial/geosemantics-dwg/whitepaper-ideas.md

 - Identified user communities of linked geo data
 - Real world examples / success stories of linked geo data
 - Geospatial support in triple stores, including treatments of level of GeoSPARQL support, and things GeoSPARQL is lacking
+- Overview and discussion of GeoSPARQL change requests

 ## Questions to treat in the white paper
 (examples)